-Section 6.15 does not apply to Section 6.20, Title IX Sexual Harassment
+Section 6.15 does not apply to Section 6.20, Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent.]

-Whenever charges against a person are dismissed, all documents relating to the case will be deposited with the [president] institution's provost or the chief academic officer where they shall be retained for a period of [one year,] 7 years from the date of the dismissal, at which time they will be handled in accordance with the record retention schedule. [after which time they shall be released to the person who was charged if requested by that person, or shall be destroyed unless destroyed sooner pursuant to regulations, policies or procedures established by the System institution.]
+Whenever charges against a person are dismissed, all documents relating to the case will be deposited with the institution's provost or the chief academic officer where they shall be retained for a period of 7 years from the date of the dismissal, at which time they will be handled in accordance with the record retention schedule.